Paperwork

 Flying to Kathmandu, Nepal

-This climb begins and ends in Kathmandu, Nepal.
+This climb begins and ends in the Kathmandu, Nepal.
 For those arriving early or departing after the scheduled itinerary, we are happy to make hotel and airport transfer arrangements.

 Getting a Visa